12:15-14:00 EDT: Lunch break

 - What is one example from your region of clean innovation supporting industrial transition?

-The main insights from each table will be reported back to the plenary to identify shared challenges, practical lessons, and points for mutual learning across regions.
+The main insights from each table were reported back to the plenary to identify shared challenges, practical lessons, and points for mutual learning across regions.

 15:30-15:45 EDT: Coffee break